Officials blame differing groups of ‘outsiders’ for violence

 “But I cannot say that we have confirmed observations of local law enforcement to say that we’ve seen cells of white supremacists in the area,” he said Saturday.

-But federal officials later pointed “far left extremist groups.”
+But federal officials later pointed to “far left extremist groups.”
 President Donald Trump alleged the violence was “being led by Antifa and other radical groups.”
 Antifa, short for anti-fascists, is an umbrella term for far-left-leaning militant groups that resist neo-Nazis and white supremacists at demonstrations.

 Attorney General William Barr later seemed to echo Trump’s assertion, saying the violent incidents in Minneapolis were driven by groups using “Antifa-like tactics.”
 Barr vowed that federal prosecutors across the country would use federal riots statutes to charge protesters who cross state lines to participate in violent rioting.